 Woobie, Destroyer of Worlds: She's more of a repressed loner than anything due to years and years of trying to control her emotions and powers, only to have it amount to nothing.
 And the "Destroyer of Worlds" part is unintentional.

-Youthful Freckles: They're not as prominent as Anna's, but if you look close enough, they are there.
+Youthful Freckles: They're not as prominent on Elsa as they are on Anna (which can be partially explained as Elsa is a bit older than Anna), but if you look close enough, they are there.

 "I don't trust your judgment!
 Who marries a man she just met?"